Great Lakes - Early CW

 Some ship owner managed their own systems.
 However, many owners contracted wireless service from either Marconi or RCA Radiomarine (RMCA).
 The service supplied the hardware, provided the licensing, and often provided the operators.
 Licensing required a specification of the hardware.
 Any change in wireless hardware or wireless service required an update to the license and these changes were handled by Marconi or RMCA.
 If a wireless station charged for this service, then the charges were part of the license.
 All radio calls were published by the international bureau at Berne and were brought up to date on any change.

 Around 1939 the adoption of radio telephone on Great Lakes made the Morse operator optional on the freighters.
 The Morse operator was extra cost and did not satisfy the need for rapid communications between ships in river channels, etc. The WW2 Navy restrictions on any unnecessary ship radio telegraph traffic resulted in a vast decrease in traffic and thus resulted in the demise of many radio telegraph shore stations.
-This can be clearly seen on the FCC Timeline page.
+This can be clearly seen on my FCC Timeline page.

 CW Equipment: